Digital sabbaticals are big right now, and I know a lot of people who have taken then and enjoyed the time spent away from their devices.

 Due to the lack of such things in our ordinary, beach-front housing, we start to romanticize just how great it is.
 Chopping wood!
 Ants in my shoes!
 Hell yes!

-Of course, it’s great to experience that non-convenient world, and quite the novelty for people who live in the First World, but there is a reason such things are sabbaticals, not lifestyles.
-Few people chuck their phone in a drawer and then never take it out again; they keep it in there a week and then it’s back to the beach house.
+Of course, it’s great to experience that inconvenient world, and quite a novelty for people who live in the Developed World, but there is a reason such things are sabbaticals, not lifestyles.
+Few people chuck their phone in a drawer and then never take it out again.
+They keep it in there a week and then it’s back to the beach house.
 Back to the constant noise of waves and automation.

 Why is this?
 Are we inherently flawed?
 Unable to appreciate the simpler things in life?
 Has modern technology removed our innocence?
 Our desire to truly be human?

-It’s easier to demonize (this goes both ways, by the way), but down that path there’s nothing but unmeetable demands and undesirable lifestyle choices.
-Why must we always fall to one side or the other of a fence that was built only to create such a division?
+It’s easy to demonize (this goes both ways, by the way), but down that path there’s nothing but untenable demands and undesirable lifestyle choices.
+Why must we always fall to one side or the other of a fence that was built only to create divisions?
 When you can walk the line between one way of living and another, why opt for an extreme instead?

-(By the way, I’m not trying to pick on any groups — like raw food eaters — here, just making a point about why groups are a desirable aspect of community living, and therefore we’re far more likely to opt-in if there’s an existing rulebook, rather than writing our own).
+(By the way, I’m not trying to pick on any groups — like raw food eaters — here, just making a point about why groups are a desirable aspect of community living, and therefore we’re far more likely to opt-in if there’s an existing rulebook, rather than having to write our own).

-So if you want to undertake a digital sabbatical, enjoy it, but do it your way, and don’t feel bad when you are called back to the beach house and its myriad allures — even the noise of the waves unrelentingly slapping up against the shore.
-You can take a beach-dweller away from the ocean, but demonizing anyone who misses the sound, the surfing, and the convenience that come tandem with such a living situation is tantamount to telling someone that heading into the woods is unnatural or wrong: it’s one side of a coin that needs two sides to be worth anything.
+So if you want to undertake a digital sabbatical, enjoy it, but do it your way, and don’t feel bad when you are called back to the beach house and its many allures, even the noise of the waves unrelentingly slapping up against the shore.
+You can take a beach-dweller away from the ocean, but demonizing anyone who misses the sound, the surfing, and the convenience that come tandem with such a living situation is tantamount to telling someone that heading into the woods is unnatural or wrong.